ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 ## System Developer Intern, [Dewire][dlink], Sundsvall, Sweden, Summer 2017
 [dlink]: https://www.dewire.com/
-Briefly, I helped fill in missing tests in their automated testing suite for their Android applications.
+In brief, I helped fill in missing tests in their automated testing suite for their Android applications.
 My biggest contribution was definitely in developing a testing service so that tests could be run faster.

-This was both my first real job (if you don't count camp counselor), and my first time developing with any expectation of quality or performance. it was a really great experience where I met people I still keep in touch with when I visit my grandparents.
+This was both my first real job (if you don't count camp counselor), and my first time developing with any expectation of quality or performance. it was a really great experience where I met people I still keep in touch with.

 I won't mention much of the test automation because it was all quite dry and standard.
 The challenging part of the summer was when I had to make